INDUSTRIAL RESEARCH

 Industrial research

 Our research group has pursued a variety of short term applications oriented projects as well as longer term innovative projects.
 Our group works with industry in contexts of contract research, student training, consulting, and other contexts.
-As for contract research, we are familiar with the confidentiality agreements and intellectual property arrangements usually associated with industrial research.
+As for contract research, we are familiar with the confidentiality agreements and intellectual property arrangements usually associated with industrial research, also with milestones, progress reports, and practical use.
 The University and the College of Engineering have appropriate infrastructure for industrial research.

 The Wisconsin Research Tax Credit